Jacob Broughton Nelson: Later life

 In August 1917, Nelson returned to Southern University where he worked as the private secretary of President Daniels.
 When America entered World War I, he joined the local Red Cross organization.
 He was inducted into the military but did not serve.
 In 1918, Nelson was a bookkeeper with Rosenberg Bros. in Pike County, Alabama.

 In September 1919, Nelson traveled to Flandreau, South Dakota and North Dakota for business.
 In 1920, he lived in Flandreau where he worked as an underwriter for an insurance company.
 In 1921, he moved to Sioux Falls, South Dakota, hoping to pass as a relative of a recluse in Flandreau.
 When that failed, he became an accountant for the Bourroughs Adding Machine Company in Sioux Falls.

 In Sioux Falls, Nelson joined the Masons and was the organist for the Unity Lodge.
 He was also a member of the Knights of Pythias and the secretary and treasurer of the South Dakota Legion of the Mooseheart, No. 194 of Sioux Falls.
 However, there were also signs that Nelson was not forthright.
 Although of German ancestry, the Alabama-born Nelson told people in Sioux Falls that he was born in Germany.
-He initially attended the Epsicopal church and became a Sunday school teacher.
+He initially attended the Episcopal church and became a Sunday school teacher.
 There, he told stories of his connections to the English aristocracy.
 After his relationship with the church declined, he became a member of the Catholic Church where he claimed to have studied theology and expressed a desire to join the clergy.
 Soon, he became the scoutmaster of the church's Boy Scout troop.

 In 1920, Nelson started the Sioux Stamp Company at 225 1/2 South Main in Sioux Falls with partners K. B. Woodruff and F. W. Steer.
 The business bought and sold collectible postage stamps and reported an inventory of around 1,500,000 stamps, worth $10,000 ($ in 2022's money) in July 1921.
 It also sold company stock to local businessmen.
 By February 1922, the business had moved to a larger suite in the National Bank Building and had established a branch in Kansas City, Missouri.
 Nelson was proposed for membership in the American Philatelic Society in April 1921.
 However, the business failed; its stockholders lost their investment and Nelson was broke.